The Timeline at a Glance: 6 to 24+ months.

 Since creditor claims remain open for 6 months, this step alone can extend how long probate takes—even for simple estates.

-4. Inventorying and Valuing Assets (2 to 6 months)
+4. Identifying and Valuing Assets (2 to 6 months)

 The executor must locate, document, and appraise all assets in the estate, including real estate, bank accounts, investments, valuables, and personal property.